RossBoylan/mccli/doc/Notes.md

     - [ ] identify differences between current production version on c: and interruptible version on j:
     - [ ] add new dat files. done on j: input.json, HF branch
     - [ ] create program to gather new output files and put results in db
-      - [ ] note we have less information about labels, and may not have the category info expected
+      - [x] note we have less information about labels, and may not have the category info expected.
+However, we now have a full codebook with long variable descriptions.
-      - [ ] possibly make this selective: only some variables
+      - [x] possibly make this selective: only some variables
           ```
           The variables that I need for the hypertension cascade paper will be: